samael33/opensips-dev-dc/README.md

-# kamailio-dev-dc
+# opensips-dev-dc

-Docker-compose file for developig for Kamailio and Asterisk as a backend helper
+Docker-compose file for developig for OpenSIPS and Asterisk as a backend helper